edcarp/Ed-DaSH/workshops.md

+---
+title: "Workshop development & delivery"
+---

 {% include banner.md %}

-# Workshop development & delivery

 Our workshops will teach a mix of existing and new content, including new material developed in parallel by other initiatives, to address the skills gaps most frequently identified by health and